Skin whitening: United States

-According to scholar Shirley Anne Tate, skin whiteners in the United States initially were predominantly used by white women.
+According to scholar Shirley Anne Tate, skin whiteners in the United States were initially predominantly used by white women.
 European immigrants introduced recipes for cosmetic skin lighteners into the American colonies, where they eventually evolved to incorporate indigenous and West African herbal traditions.
 Skin whitening grew in popularity in the 1800s, as white women in the United States began to emulate the skin-whitening practices performed by those in Europe.
 As such, American women similarly used ceruse, arsenic wafers, and products that contained toxic dosages of lead and mercury.
+Mormon denominations like the Church of Jesus Christ of Latter-day Saints (LDS church) taught into the 1970s that God would whiten the skin color of Native American adherents, and that skin color was correlated with premortal obedience to God.

-Skin lightening was often not well-received; women who used skin whiteners were described as artificial, while men who used skin whiteners were described as overly effeminate.
+In the 2015 book, Skin bleaching in Black Atlantic zones: shade shifters, author Shirley Anne Tate writes that skin lightening was often not well-received in Black culture.
+Women in Black cultures who used skin whiteners were described as artificial, while Black men who used skin whiteners were described as overly effeminate.
 Despite this reception, skin whitening remained a popular practice.
-Historians also note that advertisements for skin whiteners in the 20th century often associated pale skin with gentility.
+Historians note that advertisements for skin whiteners in the 20th century often associated pale skin with gentility.

 According to historian Kathy Peiss, skin whitening among black American women had been documented starting in the mid-nineteenth century.
 Historians credited the increased marketing of skin whiteners to the culture of the Jim Crow era, as black Americans faced continued social and legal restrictions.
 Cosmetic advertisements directed at black consumers often framed resulting lighter complexions as cleaner and better.
-Simultaneously, however, cosmetic and beauty magazines often published criticisms of black women who used skin bleachers, arguing that they appeared unnatural and fraudulent.
+Simultaneously, cosmetic and beauty magazines often published criticisms of black women who used skin bleachers, arguing that they appeared unnatural and fraudulent.

-In the 1930s, tanned skin became popular among white women as a new symbol of wealth; some historians assert that industrialization had created indoor settings for labor, causing tanned skin to be associated more with sunbathing, travel, and leisure.
+In the 1930s, tanned skin became popular among white women as a new symbol of wealth.
+Some historians assert that industrialization had created indoor settings for labor, causing tanned skin to be associated more with sunbathing, travel, and leisure.
 The growth of the Black is Beautiful movement in the 1960s, combined with greater awareness of potential health hazards, also temporarily slowed the sale and popularity of skin bleachers.
 However, by the 1980s, paler skin once again became more desirable, as tanning became linked to premature aging and sun damage.